Until three weeks ago, I was a conservative political candidate running for a seat in the provincial legislature in

 Returning to the topic: Mass immigration will likely be one of the defining issues of the 21st century in Europe, and it is placing destabilizing pressures on a number of European nations.
 It is a matter of legitimate public concern, and policy-makers cannot avoid discussing the challenges, the risks, and the opportunities associated with migration.

 Jivraj’s proposed solution to these challenges is multi-racial, mono-cultural civic nationalism.
 In his view, immigrants should completely cast off ties to their ancestral homelands, including their religion, language, dress, history, and cuisine, and assimilate fully into the host culture (leaving their “cultural baggage at the airport,” as he once wrote).
 He had no objection to immigration, provided it does not change the cultural character of the receiving country in any way.
 In this view, high levels of international migration could continue, but the receiving countries need to rediscover an assertive cultural confidence to successfully integrate newcomers.
-The communities of Europe would be bound together not by a shared history, religion, ethnicity, or local culture, but by a shared commitment to certain institutions and a veneration of European values and high culture.
+The communities of Europe would be bound together not by a shared history, religion, ethnicity, or local cultures, but by a shared commitment to certain institutions and a veneration of European values and high culture.
 (The distinction between high culture and local, particular cultures is important here: the former is more universal, while the latter is more strongly tied to specific places and people).

-Jivraj applied this theory to immigration in Canada as well, which I found a bit perplexing: which culture should newcomers venerate, I would ask?
+Jivraj applied this theory to immigration in Canada as well, which I found somewhat perplexing: which culture should newcomers venerate, I would ask?
 His answer was that new immigrants to Canada should revere Canada’s founding French and English cultures, and forget their own.